Trump calls for Senate trial, seeks whistleblower and Schiff as impeachment witnesses

 He stressed that Senate trial would provide the opportunity to call other witnesses -- including Hunter Biden, whose dealings in Ukraine were at the heart of what he wanted investigated out of Kiev, and especially Schiff.

-“There’s only one person I want more than, where’s Hunter, and that is Adam Schiff,” Trump said.
+“There’s only one person I want more than 'Where’s Hunter?' and that is Adam Schiff,” Trump said.

-Blasting Schiff's dramatized reading (later described as a parody) of the now-infamous phone call with Ukraine's president and challenging his claims not to know the whistleblower, Trump said: "I want to see Adam Schiff testify about the whistleblower."
+Blasting Schiff's dramatized reading (later described as a parody) of the now-infamous phone call with Ukraine's president and challenging his claims not to know the whistleblower, Trump said, "I want to see Adam Schiff testify about the whistleblower."

-He went on to say he also wants to hear from the "fake whistleblower," saying he and "everybody" know the identity and alleging they filed a "false report" on his July 25 with Ukrainian President Volodymyr Zelensky.
+He went on to say he also wants to hear from the "fake whistleblower," saying he and "everybody" know the identity of the person whose complaint sparked Democrats' ongoing impeachment inquiry.
+Trump alleged the whistleblower filed a "false report" on his July 25 call with Ukrainian President Volodymyr Zelensky.

 “I want the whistleblower, who put in a false report, to testify,” Trump said, adding that he believes the individual “is a political operative.”

 At the center of the impeachment inquiry, which began in September, is Trump’s July 25 phone call with Kiev.
 That call prompted the whistleblower complaint to the intelligence community inspector general, and in turn, the impeachment inquiry in the House.
+Trump challenged the accuracy of the complaint, though the transcript released by the White House did support the core allegations that he pressed for politically related investigations.

 The president’s request came after millions in U.S. military aid to Ukraine had been frozen, which Democrats and witnesses have claimed shows a "quid pro quo" arrangement.
-Trump denies that.
+Trump denies any wrongdoing.

-Schiff, D-Calif., is leading impeachment inquiry proceedings in the House, and concluded five days of public hearings late Thursday.
+Schiff, D-Calif., is leading impeachment inquiry proceedings in the House and concluded five days of public hearings late Thursday.

 This week, the House Intelligence Committee heard testimony from aide to Vice President Mike Pence, Jennifer Williams; National Security Council official Lt.
 Col. Alexander Vindman; former U.S. Special Envoy to Ukraine Amb.
 Kurt Volker; former National Security Council aide Tim Morrison; ambassador to the European Union Gordon Sondland; Pentagon official Laura Cooper, State Department official David Hale; State Department official David Holmes and former National Security Council senior director Dr. Fiona Hill.

 The president claimed Friday that he “hardly knows” Sondland, who testified for hours on Wednesday.
 Sondland said that there was, in fact, a “quid pro quo” tying a White House meeting to the push for investigations -- concerning former Vice President Joe Biden's role ousting a prosecutor who had been looking into Ukrainian natural gas firm Burisma, where his son Hunter worked on the board.
-Sondland described a potential quid pro quo linked to the military aid, but said he never heard that directly from Trump.
+Sondland described a potential quid pro quo linked to the military aid but said he never heard that directly from Trump.

 Trump also said he did not know Volker, while saying he “only had a couple of conversations with [Sondland].”